 Fortunately the days of dealing with an 'ISO' file are over: when you download Windows 10 using Microsoft's Media Creation Tool, the process is automatic.
 That means you'll end up with a USB stick that your computer can boot from.

-NOTE: As you’re installing an operating system we recommend you do a full backup of your data, as there's no guarantee something won't go wrong and you wouldn’t want to lose precious files.
+As ever, before messing around with Windows, you should back up your data, as there's no guarantee something won't go wrong and you wouldn’t want to lose precious files.

 Here are the basic steps before we get to the details: